sassoftware/rpath-xmllib/README.md

+# rpath-xmllib -- Archived repository
+**Notice:  This repository is part of a Conary/rpath project at SAS that is no longer supported or maintained.
+Hence, the repository is being archived and will live in a read-only state moving forward.
+Issues, pull requests, and changes will no longer be accepted.**

 This is a component of the rpath_common set of modules.
 It provides a stable interface for reading and writing rPath-generated XML files.